Native Dancer: 1954: four-year-old campaign

 In 1954, Native Dancer won all three races he entered, including the Metropolitan Handicap.
 His connections hoped to complete the New York Handicap Triple, or perhaps race in Europe on the turf.
 However, Native Dancer was retired as a result of a recurring foot injury with a record of 21 wins out of 22 lifetime races.

 At the beginning of the 1954, Native Dancer was in Maryland where he spent the winter at Sagamore Farm.
 By February, he was galloping three miles a day.
-He was then was shipped to New York in late March to resume training with Winfrey.
+He was then shipped to New York in late March to resume training with Winfrey.
 He now faced a new challenge: as an older horse, he would be expected to carry high weight imposts in the handicap format pervasive at the time.
 His connections considered sending him to England to compete in the King George VI and Queen Elizabeth Stakes if the weights got too high.
 Vanderbilt also discussed entering the colt in the Prix de l'Arc de Triomphe in France.

 Native Dancer made his first start of the year in a six-furlong allowance race at Belmont Park on May 7.
 He went off at odds of 3-20 in a seven-horse field, with Laffango the second choice at 7-1.
 He raced in mid-pack for the first half-mile, then "took the lead in about three huge strides."
 After hitting the front near the top of the stretch, Native Dancer relaxed but still won by 1 1/4 lengths.

 On May 15, Native Dancer entered the Metropolitan Handicap, in which he was assigned 130 pounds – from 13 to 24 pounds more than his eight rivals.
 He raced further back than usual, trailing by ten lengths with a half mile remaining and still seven lengths back at the quarter pole.
 Down the stretch, Guerin hit him four times with the whip.
 Native Dancer "answered the question" and lengthened his stride.
 He closed steadily, getting his nose in front with just 30 yards remaining.
 He completed the mile in 1:351/5, then the second-fastest running of the race in its history.